TommasoCanc/Balearic-Biodiversity-Center/Balearic Biodiversity/README.md

 📁 Save in **06_gbif

- 👉 _**Tip**_: We can follow these steps to add IUCN information easily:
+ 👉 _**Tip**_: We can follow these steps to add GBIF information easily:

-       * Filter the column _country_ for Spain to select the present taxa.
+   * Filter the column _presenceAbsence.x_ to select the present taxa.
-       * Filter the column _country_ for NA to select the taxa with any information in IUCN.
+   * Filter the column _presenceAbsence.y_ to select the present taxa.
+Be careful, check if all the record are present also in the original list.
+If not the new taxa are new for the Balearic Islands.
-       * Filter the column _country_ excluding Spain and NA to select the absent taxa.
-If a taxon has been flagged as present (point 1) has to remain present since the taxon distribution is extended to many countries.
+   *  * Filter the column _presenceAbsence.x_ to select the absent taxa.